 Payment due date

 The date on which your next payment’s due.
 At least your minimum payment must be cleared onto your account before this date to keep within your MBNA credit card agreement.
-Any payments received after the due date will be subject to late fees.
+Any payments received after the due date will be subject to late charges.

-An advertised interest rate usually linked to an introductory offer on new accounts e.g. 0% on balance transfers for 12 months or 0% on card purchases for 12 months.
-Some issuers offer promotional rates to existing customers from time to time, not just for new accounts.
+An advertised interest rate usually linked to an introductory offer on new accounts - e.g. 0% on balance transfers for 12 months or 0% on card purchases for 12 months.
+Some issuers offer promotional rates to existing customers from time-to-time, not just for new accounts.

 Reduced payment programme